MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-replication/dfsr-faq.md

 ### What are the supported limits of DFS Replication?

-The following list provides a set of scalability guidelines that have been tested by Microsoft on Windows Server 2012 R2:
+The following list provides a set of scalability guidelines that have been tested by Microsoft and apply to Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019

   - Size of all replicated files on a server: 100 terabytes.